 The salivary glands are made up of small groups of cells called glands which are connected to the inside of the mouth by long thin channels called ducts.
 The glands make the chemicals in the saliva which travels down the ducts into the mouth.

-Rarely, a cancer (a malignant tumour) will develop from within a pleomorphic adenoma.
+Rarely, cancer will develop from within a pleomorphic adenoma.
 These tumours are called carcinoma ex-pleomorphic adenoma which is just the medical way of saying ‘cancer arising from a pleomorphic adenoma’.
 Tumours that are very large, have been present for many years, or have come back multiple times have a higher risk of developing cancer.
 Because pleomorphic adenoma can turn into cancer over time, it is recommended that all pleomorphic adenomas be removed completely.

-This is the size of the tumour measured in centimeters (cm).
-Tumour size will only be described in your report after the entire tumour has been removed.
+This is the size of the tumour measured in centimetres (cm).
 The tumour is usually measured in three dimensions but only the largest dimension is described in your report.
 For example, if the tumour measures 4.0 cm by 2.0 cm by 1.5 cm, your report will describe the tumour as being 4.0 cm.

 Lymph nodes are small organs, located in various locations throughout the body.
 They form part of the body’s immune surveillance system.
-When tumour cells travel to a lymph node it is called a lymph node metastasis.
+When tumour cells travel to a lymph node it is called lymph node metastasis.

-Why is this important?
 Tumour cells from a pleomorphic adenoma rarely travel to a lymph node.
 If tumour cells are found in a lymph node, your pathologist will examine them to see if they have changed to look more like cancer cells or if they still look similar to the cells in the pleomorphic adenoma.